0xull/dsa-tank/ds/list/linkedlist/example/readme.md

 Good question...actually not a good question.
 Meh, consider a polynomial like $$P(x) = 9x^{1000} + 2$$

 Naively, if I was to represent it using an array...uhmm rookie, where the index would represent the exponent, then I'd need an array with a size of 1001 (you know, the openness of the indexing, [0, 1001), accounting for the 1000th index).
 The rest of the slots in this array would be zero-value initialized, which is significant waste of memory.
-Yeah, forgive my rookie mistake.
+Yeah, just showing my fellow rookies around.

 > $P(x) = 9x^{1000} + 2$ is known as a sparse polynomial.